 I can't find my spouse.
 Can I file for a Nevada divorce anyway?

 Yes, you may, provided you are a Nevada resident.
 When the Defendant cannot be found, a skip/trace must be peformed to try and find the Defendant.
 When this search fails to find the whereabouts of the Defendant, an Affidavit of Due Diligence is obtained and the Summons is then published in a newspaper once a week for five (5) weeks (service by Publication), and also sent by first class mail to the Defendant’s last-known address.
 If the Defendant fails to respond to the mail service or the Publication service, a Default is filed 21 days after the last date of publication, and your divorce is granted by Default.

 Are there additional fees in addition to the attorney fees?

-How do I get custody of my child(ren)?
+How do I get custody of my child(ren) in a Nevada divorce?